Everything You Need to Know About Project 24 is On This Page

-Keep in mind that Project 24’s timeline figures above (especially the latter) are assuming you’re not just monetizing with blog articles but also with display ads and email marketing.
+Remember that Project 24’s timeline figures above (especially the latter) assume you’re monetizing with blog articles, display ads, and email marketing.

 The other main course in Income School Project 24 is The YouTube 60 Steps for those who prefer video content over blog content (using both are great traffic sources!).

 As previously mentioned, Income School’s Project 24 is a library of multiple courses.
 Each course focuses on a micro-segment of digital marketing, but the core of the course is your website (aka. your blog).

 - The 60 Steps to a Successful Site